 Quality 9: Emotional Intelligence

-A nurse’s job is emotionally demanding.
+A licensed practical nurse’s job is emotionally demanding.
 Each day can bring both joy and sadness.
 When patients face challenging circumstances, they need nurses who are compassionate and empathetic, but who are also able to put aside their own feelings to concentrate on the job at hand.

-Nurses need to be able to read emotions better than most, to figure out what their patients are thinking based on cues from their body language and verbal responses.
+Licensed practical nurses need to be able to read emotions better than most, to figure out what their patients are thinking based on cues from their body language and verbal responses.
 Like empathy and compassion, it’s something that comes easily for some people, but it’s also something students learn as their interaction with patients increases.

 Quality 10: Flexibility

-People need care around the clock, and employers expect that nurses will be willing to take shifts when necessary, even if it means missing Thanksgiving dinner with the family once in a while.
+People need care around the clock, and employers expect that licensed practical nurses will be willing to take shifts when necessary, even if it means missing Thanksgiving dinner with the family once in a while.
 Managing work/life balance is essential for nurses to avoid burnout, and it’s important to stick to a schedule that doesn’t create stress at home.
 It takes a flexible staff for a hospital or nursing facility to give patients the quality of care they deserve.

 One of the benefits of a career as a licensed practical nurse, however, is the choice of employment settings.
 Babies wait for no one, so nurses who choose to work in labor and delivery may not have their choice of schedules, but for busy moms who need weekends off, a Monday through Friday job in a doctor’s office could be the perfect fit.
 Nursing is one of the few careers where people of all ages and needs can find rewarding opportunities that fit their lifestyle.